Mexican Uber driver in US illegally charged with four rapes

 Authorities told KSBY that Alarcon-Nunez would collect payment for the rides through Venmo to disguise his identity and his Uber records.
 Prosecutors say he has also used the alias "Bruno Diaz" and his Venmo username was "Brush Bat."

 Dow said Monday that Alarcon-Nunez's alleged victims are between 19 and 22 years old and three were intoxicated when they were assaulted.
+The alleged crimes are said to have occurred in December and January in San Luis Obispo, a city of about 45,000 with a large population of college students.

 Predators in cars parked outside bars or restaurants "jump in front of the actual Uber driver and they will take someone unsuspecting to their home.
 And that's a way of putting someone at risk, and in this case that's exactly what's alleged to have happened," Dow said.